Site icon AppSealing

 In this approach, the certificate or public key is embedded directly into the application during its development phase.
 This means that the pinned data is static and remains unchanged unless the application is updated with a new version that contains a different certificate or key.

-The advantage is that it’s straightforward and offers a high degree of security, especially against man-in-the-middle attacks.
+The advantage is that it’s straightforward and offers a high degree of mobile application security, especially against man-in-the-middle attacks.

 The downside is that if the certificate on the server changes (e.g., due to expiration or revocation), the application must also be updated to reflect this change, or it will fail to establish secure connections.